May 30, 2024

 So how does this work then how can bad planning cause stress, well simply it goes like this (and remember that almost all HF events are a composite – where several factors conspire together to lead to a negative outcome.

-Within Maintenance Planning we have an obligation to provide the “Work Package” in the most effective way.
+Within Maintenance Planning we must provide the “Work Package” in the most effective way.
 Each time we leave a gap we create an exposure

 a) New Task loaded as an AD Hoc on the check – not researched – tooling required which is not available – AOG for tooling leading to time constraints.